articleIcon-icon

 Many countries allow non-residents to work remotely for a maximum of 90 days or 180 days, depending on the country, without obtaining a work visa or sponsorship.
 This arrangement works well for those who choose to live the digital nomad lifestyle and are happy to move to a new country every few months.

-Apply for a remote work visa for medium-term stays (6, 12, or 24 months)
+Option 2: Apply for a remote work/digital nomad visa for medium-term stays (6, 12, or 24 months)

 If you hope to stay in one country for an extended period, you can choose from these countries that offer digital nomad visas.
 This type of visa has become especially popular following the pandemic as countries increase efforts to fill talent shortages and boost economies.
 Check each country's conditions, application process, and costs before applying.

 If you intend to live in a foreign country long-term as an expat, be aware of the local regulations as they vary between countries.
 Many countries require you to apply for the appropriate visa and, upon arrival, obtain a work permit or residency permit, depending on your nationality.
-Sometimes, these visas require sponsorship from your employer.
+Sometimes, these visas require sponsorship from your employer or an EOR.

 After a certain period, you may be able to apply for permanent resident status.
 At which point, the country becomes your new country of tax residence.
 If you are an independent contractor, you must fulfill the local tax obligations of this country.
 If you are an employee, you must inform your employer of your change in residency, as this will impact their corporate tax liability and compliance with employment laws.